primecoder/VisionML-Simplified/README.md

 > Some background, I have been using Core/Create ML before,
 > by coding, not by using the UI tool.

-_Let's see how hard can it be?_
+_Let's see how hard it can be_

-Embarrassing enough, it took me a while to find where to activate this tool.
+Embarrassingly enough, it took me a while to find where to activate this tool.

 ![ML Create](docs/res/mlcreate-00.png)

 ![ML Create](docs/res/mlcreate-01.png)

 I have to say, Apple did well on easy-to-use department.
 I clicked around and just followed the instructions.
-Everything seemed to work (with only a few trails and errors).
+Everything seemed to work (with only a few trial and error).

 ![ML Create](docs/res/mlcreate-02.png)